elBukhara/Recipes/README.md

 The project supports both development (`dev.py`) and production (`prod.py`) configurations.

 - Development settings: `main/settings/dev.py`.
-- Production settings: `main/settings/prod.py`.dme
+- Production settings: `main/settings/prod.py`.

 ## .env File

-Create .env file in the root directory and fill it with appropriate data as listed in the .env.template:
+Create .env file in the folder `/app` and fill it with appropriate data as listed in the .env.template:

     ADMIN_URL='your_url/'
     SECRET_KEY='key'